Chittenango, New York: Culture

 Chittenango holds a three-day annual festival called Oz-Stravaganza!, formerly called OzFest, to celebrate the literary works of author L. Frank Baum, who was born in Chittenango on May 15, 1856.
 The children's novel The Wonderful Wizard of Oz was published on May 17, 1900.
 The weekend-long festival, usually held during the first Friday/Saturday of June and the weekend thereof, includes amusement rides, and a parade, which features many community groups.
 The parade has also featured actors and actresses who played Munchkins in the 1939 film The Wizard of Oz, including Jerry Maren, Karl Slover, Meinhardt Raabe, and Margaret Williams Pellegrini.

-Oz-Stravaganza! was cancelled during 2020 and 2021 due to health concerns over Covid-19.
+Oz-Stravaganza! was cancelled during 2020 and 2021 due to health concerns over COVID-19.
 As Covid restrictions were gradually lifted, the festival came back in 2022, though on a smaller scale, with a lower amount of vendors than previous festival years.

 The Wizard of Oz theme continues beyond the annual festival.
 The village is the home of the International L. Frank Baum & All Things Oz Historical Foundation.
 The group is a 501(c)3 non-profit, and is 100% volunteer run.
 It is Chartered by the NY State Board of Regents.
 The organization coordinates the annual Oz-Stravaganza festival and also the All Things Oz Museum located in the historic village downtown.
 The museum features a collection of original costumes and props from the OZ universe, as well as collectibles and Baum family heirlooms.
 The foundation collection is nearly 15,000 items, and 1,200 - 1,400 are on exhibit at any time.

-In 1982, the village installed a brick sidewalk on either side of the downtown portion of Genesee St. which was painted yellow as an homage to the yellow brick road from the novels and film.
+In 1982, the village installed a brick sidewalk on either side of the downtown portion of Genesee Street which was painted yellow as an homage to the yellow brick road from the novels and film.
 The sidewalk required regular upkeep as the color would fade over time and the bricks would chip and crack due to the freeze-thaw cycles in the colder months and regular use throughout the year.
 As part of a downtown Chittenango revitalization project in 2007, the sidewalks were replaced with concrete which was then stamped and colored to replicate the yellow brick road.
 The old bricks have been made available to purchase at the All Things Oz museum and during the festival to raise money for the town's festival.
 In 2017, the village also added a yellow brick road sidewalk to Dr. West memorial park where the annual Oz-stravaganza festival is held.

-Chittenango, and its yellow brick road featured in episode 6 of Michael Portillo's "Great American Railroad Journeys" shown on the BBC.
+Chittenango and its yellow brick road featured in episode 6 of Michael Portillo's Great American Railroad Journeys shown on the BBC.

-Chittenango also features a new Wizard of Oz themed casino that officially opened on June 2, 2015, called the Yellow Brick Road Casino, operated by the Oneida Indian tribe that also operates the much larger Turning Stone Casino and Resort located near Verona, New York.
+Chittenango also features a new Wizard of Oz-themed casino that opened on June 2, 2015, called the Yellow Brick Road Casino, operated by the Oneida Indian tribe that also operates the much larger Turning Stone Casino and Resort located near Verona, New York.